chasingbob/deep-learning-resources/README.md

 # deep-learning-resources
 A Collection of resources I have found useful on my journey finding my way through the world of Deep Learning.

-Don't get too hang-up on the perfect road map to Deep Learning Mastery - take something that looks interesting, and get stuck in.
+Don't get too hang-up with trying to follow the perfect roadmap to Deep Learning Mastery - take something that looks interesting, and get stuck in.

 ## Courses